Skip to content

 This includes work with the U.S. EPA, National Public Radio (NPR), the ACS Green Chemistry Institute, the Center for Green Chemistry & Green Engineering at Yale, Change Chemistry, and Beyond Benign.

-James’s years of experience in producing radio and web video programming led him, in 2015, to become a workshop instructor with the Alan Alda Center for Communicating Science, a role he proudly continues to fill.
+James’s experience in producing radio and web video programming led him, in 2015, to become a workshop instructor with the Alan Alda Center for Communicating Science, a role he held until 2024.